 Keeping Your Benefits While You Work

 The fear of losing SSDI/SSI and health coverage stops many people from trying.
-But the system is specifically built to let you test work safely:
+But the system is built to let you test work safely:

 The details matter and mistakes are costly, so map this out before you start.
-A free benefits counselor (through Social Security's WIPA program) can model exactly how work will affect your specific benefits.
+A free benefits counselor (through Social Security's WIPA program) can model exactly how work will affect your benefits.
 (More in Legal & Financial.)

 Remote Work Has Changed the Game